AdrianoVoltolini/SSATAN-X_project/README.md

  - SSATANX.py: contains a function called “SSATANX_full”, which is a full implementation of the SSATAN-X algorithm capable of working on NetworkX graphs.
 Calling this function will execute a single time step.

 Additional scripts:
- - grafici.py: used to create the plots shown in figure ???.
+ - grafici.py: unused script that creates plots describing a SSA-based simulation and a SSATAN-X based simulation.
- - K_vs_P.py: used to create a contour plot that describes how the speed of SSATAN-X changes depending on the values of K and P. It computes 100*N simulations, where N is the number of parallelizations (in our case, 12).
+ - K_vs_P.py: used to create a contour plot (figure 2 of the report) that describes how the speed of SSATAN-X changes depending on the values of K and P.
  - KS_test.py: used to compare two empirical distribution functions (SSA vs SSATAN-X).
+Also to create the plots shown in figure 7 of the report.
- - plotter.py: used to create an animation.
+ - plotter.py: used to create an animation shown in figure 1 of the report and during the presentation.
- - speed.py: used to measure the average speed of the SSA and the SSATAN-X algorithms.
+ - speed.py: used to measure the average speed of the SSA and the SSATAN-X algorithms, and to create the plot in figure 9 of the report.